5. Market Follower Strategy. It is only after reviewing the competitive landscape

 7. China.
 Finally there is the biggest threat of all, China.
 As we saw above with the

-top US market leaders, the 4 critical success factors are in the product's software
+top US market leaders, the 3 critical success factors are i) the product's software

-(AI engine), and hardware (AI chip), the market's billion+ users, and the financial
+(AI engine), and hardware (AI chip), ii) the market's billion+ users (AI apps using AI

 The Money.
 Then there is the invisible hand of the Chinese government.
 As it has